 The Advantages of Glass Storage Containers

 Plastic containers can get warped in contact with hot food.
-Reheating food in plastic containers may cause them melt, which increases the likelihood of chemical leaching.
+Reheating food in plastic containers may cause them to melt, which increases the likelihood of chemical leaching.

-Glass performs safely at different temperatures, so you can store food and heat it up in the same container.
+The glass performs safely at different temperatures, so you can store food and heat it up in the same container.
 Glass containers effortlessly go from freezer to oven to table without any trouble.
 You can serve food in the same container that’s been stored and heated.

 Plastic containers look dried out and feel brittle after repeated use and dishwashing.

-8. Glass doesn’t Absorb Smells
+8. Glass doesn’t absorb smells

 Plastic food containers are not safe to put in the microwave because toxic chemicals can migrate into food during microwave heating.

-The Arguments against Glass Food Containers
+The Downsides of Glass Food Containers